To be is to do: Jean-Paul Sartre (French philosopher)

 John Grinder and Richard Bandler: both are generally regarded as the founders of Neuro-linguistic programming (NLP).
 This model offered a psychological approach to analyzing the strategies of successful communicators (including Milton Erikson and Virginia Satir).
 The model relates the thoughts, language, and patterns of behaviour used by respected therapists to show how their work obtained specific outcomes with their clients.

 NLP regarded all human action as positive and that is why it has some appeal for me.
 In effect it is saying our experiences are neither good nor bad.
-The model is more respectful whether the outcome is a ‘small victory’ or a ‘small defeat’.
+The model is more respectful when the outcome of change is a ‘small victory’ or a ‘small defeat’.

 In effect, then, NLP became part of the positive school of psychology with which I associate myself.
 For more information research into Martin Seligman and others.

-Others who took to building bridges between the Eriksonian and Systems Schools include Jay Haley and Bill O’Hanlon.
+Others who took to building bridges between the Eriksonian and Systems Schools include Jay Haley and Bill O’Hanlon, leading -in time – to the development of Strategic Schools of therapy.

 The Integrative Movement: a movement that wanted the therapist to demonstrate the intricacies of several models in their practice.
 The aim was to tailor therapy to the individual client and find out ‘what works for whom’.
 It is a unifying approach seeking to respond to the unique client on every level – the affective, behavioral, cognitive, and physiological levels of functioning, as well as in the spiritual dimension of life.
 Sounds good but what does that say about therapists not trained within this movement and/or the clients with a different agenda!

 Systems Thinking and Therapy: systems thinking did not really start in the world of therapy.
 It emerged from the work of Watzlavick and Bateson mentioned above, supplemented by the practice wisdom gleaned from Virgina Satir and Salvador Minuchin – amongst others.
-This way of thinking soon caught on as essential in counselling – not just with individuals – but to groups such as families and management teams.
-It informed the important work into the change process put forward by Prochaska and Di Clemente.
+This way of thinking soon caught on as essential in counselling – not just with individuals – but with groups such as families and management teams.
+It informed the important work in the change process put forward by Prochaska and Di Clemente.
 In these writings can be found an interest in the ‘trans-theoretical’ models of therapeutic interventions; that is, practises and techniques that focus less on ideas and more on the ever-changing processes involved in therapy.
-Systems thinking had a knowledge base but it was less concerned to lay down a set of ‘rules’ about how to carry it out.

 Existential Therapy: Here is a model that paid careful attention to philosophy behind emotional and psychological treatment.
 Possibly set more in a European tradition, the UK is well represented here by the on-going work of Ernesto Spinelli.
 Like the trans-theoretical models mentioned above, the existential approach is not seeking to be a particular method of therapy.
 It pays attention to meaning and attends to the way a therapist and client discover and shape meaning together – in the pursuit of some change.